-This global network on bioenergy has successfully started to establish a transnational forum for the promotion of sustainable use of biomass in Latin America and other emerging countries.
-The main activities of this Thematic Network will comprise the development of policy options for the large scale implementation of bioethanol production based on sugar cane and other suitable biomass resources (i.e. sweet sorghum) as well as for the promotion of small and medium scale decentralised bioenergy systems, in particular small scale village complexes suited to perform an integrated full processing of agro-forestry residues and dedicated crops [6].
+This project has successfully started to establish a trans-national forum for the promotion of sustainable use of biomass in Latin America and other emerging countries.
+The main activities of this Thematic Network will comprise the development of policy options for the large-scale implementation of bioethanol production based on sugar cane and other suitable biomass resources (i.e. sweet sorghum) as well as for the promotion of smalland medium-scale decentralised bioenergy systems, in particular small-scale (village) complexes suited to perform an integrated full processing of agro-forestry residues and dedicated crops.6